Glove, "Meeting Point" at Axel lapp Projects, BerlinThursday, February 12, 2009

 Make do and Mend, Conflux06, New York

-This September I was selected to take part in Conflux 06 in Williamsberg New York, the annual festival for contemporary psycho geography.
-To find out more read on, or click on the link here or the logo below to discover more about the festival, my project and the other artists involved.When I arrived in Williamsberg I began to explore the area surrounding the McCaig Welles Gallery, taking photos and looking for objects I could work with for Make do and Mend.
+elles Gallery, taking photos and looking for objects I could work with for Make do and Mend.
 Some of the images I took can be seen at my blog Nearly Nothing.
 One of the first things I discovered amongst the almost overwhelming array of discarded objects left on the streets was a silver ring.
 It had been lost, crushed underfoot, then presumabley found by a passer by and placed on a bollard on Bedford Avenue.
 I photographed it, cleaned it with silver polish and took it to neighbouring jewellers where I had it repaired, and engraved with the words "repaired by Hilary Jack".
+The repaired silver ring became part of an installation of other objects I had found and rejuvenated in some way.
+All the objects were eventually replaced where I had found them on a walking tour with friends, artists and visitors to Conflux.

-During Conflux it rained for two days.
-The streets of Manhattan and Brooklyn were littered with discarded, broken, black, umbrellas; the kind you can buy in a 99 cents store.
+were littered with discarded, broken, black, umbrellas; the kind you can buy in a 99 cents store.
 I collected several and repaired as many as I could, returning them to their original location when I had done so.

 Click on the logo to follow the link to the Conflux and Glowlab website.....